 To all my valued customers

-Please be aware that I am going on leave from 19th of October until the 30th of October, 2024.
+Please be aware that I will be away from Tuesday 10th of December until the Friday the 13th of December, 2024.
 No orders will be processed between these dates.

 I sincerely thank you for your patronage and I look forward to fulfilling your orders upon my return.